 This is especially so in the B2B world, where so many of our clients can justly claim that marketing is in the legitimate interest of the buyer.
 We’re not selling sugary drinks to children – we’re changing the world.
 Creating new markets, transforming industries, making people more productive and successful.
 Hopefully this is recognized as further clarification emerges regarding business scenarios.

 This article isn’t intended to tell you what GDPR is and how it applies to the B2B world.
-There are some great resources out there already that do that: for starters, the Direct Marketing Association website and this 40 page guide from B2B Marketing.
+There are some great resources out there already that do that: for starters, the Direct Marketing Association website, this white paper on permission in the post-GDPR era from our partners, DQM GRC, and this 40 page guide from B2B Marketing.
 Rather than tell you what you should be doing, we’re sharing our action plan to make MarketOne’s marketing GDPR compliant.

 1. Form a Committee